vishvAsa/AgamaH_vaiShNavaH/rAmAnuja-sampradAyaH/kriyA/venkaTa-nAtha-shAkhA/vishvAsa-sankalanam/puNDretihAsaH.md

 (Claim made by people like Sri Vaishnava Sri Krishnamachari that tk namam is the only original one is proven wrong by this fact.)

 ### viShNu
+There developed some smriti vachanas prohibiting shUnya-lalATa for all people, due to which viShNu images too started sporting a decoration.

 Originally viShNu idols did not wear the 3-line Urdhva-puNDra - which would make sense since they symbolize his foot and so befit vaiShNavas instead.

 Perumal idols with such are very late.

 सच्चरित्ररक्षायां च -